stacymoorhead/capstone/wp-content/plugins/wp-facebook-reviews/README.txt

 == Description ==

 A great way to increase SEO and boost customer confidence!
 You work hard for your 5 star reviews on your Facebook page, now you can easily display them on your WordPress site!

+Note: As of March 2018 Facebook now requires your site to have an SSL cert to connect to their API.
+So you must be able to use https for this plugin to work.

 Feature List: